Bunya Mountains National Park Southern Queensland Country

 Ticks are active all year round.
 Ticks bury their mouthparts into the skin, causing irritation and potentially illness or paralysis.
 Reduce exposure to ticks by wearing insect repellent.
 Avoid direct contact with grass, leaves, undergrowth and wildlife where possible.

 Check yourself and children carefully for ticks as some can be quite small.
-If you find a tick, use fine tweezers to carefully lever it out then apply antiseptic.
+If you find a tick, freeze it, don’t squeeze it!
+Use a freezing product such as an ether-containing spray to freeze the tick.
+Tweezers should not be used to remove ticks.
 Expect some redness and swelling, but if you have a more severe reaction, seek medical advice promptly.
 Find more information on bites and stings.

 Avoid leaves that sting